Asd-g/AviSynth-BWDIF/README.md

 - thr\
     Threshold for interpolation.\
-    If the difference between pixels of the prev/next frame is less than or equal to this, the resulted pixel wouldn't be interpolated.
+    If the difference between pixels of the prev/next frame is less than or equal to this, the resulted pixel wouldn't be interpolated.\
-    Must be between 0.0..1.0.
+    Must be between 0.0..100.0.\
+    100.0: No interpolation is performed.\
     Default: 0.0.

+- debug\
+    Whether to show which pixels will be interpolated.\
+    Default: False.

 ### Building: